Py-mon/Luon/README.md

-Strives to be comment free of explaining comments by use of readable and clean code.
+Strives to be comment free of explaining comments by use of titled, readable, clean code.

 - Classless but with Instances
 - High Readability